 Additional tips >

-To access the videos in this series, please contact your care team for the password (password is case-sensitive).
+To access this video series, please contact your care team for the password (password is case-sensitive).

 Read actual accounts from patients and loved ones touched by Hospice of Michigan.